wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

     It’s better than nothing to have a dedicated alt field on the Image model (`#5789 <https://github.com/wagtail/wagtail/pull/5789>`_), and may be appropriate for some websites, but we recommend to have it inline with the content because ideally alt text should be written for the context the image is used in:

     - If the alt text’s content is already part of the rest of the page, ideally the image should not repeat the same content.
-    - Ideally the alt text should be written based on the context the image is displayed in.
+    - Ideally, the alt text should be written based on the context the image is displayed in.
     - An image might be decorative in some cases but not in others.
 For example, thumbnails in page listings can often be considered decorative.

 See `RFC 51: Contextual alt text <https://github.com/wagtail/rfcs/pull/51>`_ for a long-term solution to this problem.